wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.1.6 =
+* DEACTIVATE AND ACTIVATE THE PLUGIN AFTER YOU UPDATE.
+* Fuzzy searches are now a lot more efficient; they were a huge resource hog before.
+* Fixed a possible MySQL injection attack.
+* Fixed MySQL errors from empty meta queries.
+* Sort order (orderby and order variables) are now read from query variables instead of global variables.
+* Relevanssi will not choke on bad values of orderby anymore.
+* Limit searches is improved: when using AND search it is less likely to miss results.
+* Phrase recognition read the whole post content (which it didn't need) from database, causing memory issues in some cases.
+Fixed that.
+* Highlighting was broken, and should work much better now.

 = 3.1.5 =
 * OR fallback didn't actually fall back to OR, but instead got stuck in an endless loop of AND searches.